 Use all the sections available to you, such as Education, Course Projects, and Certifications; whatever applies to you.

 Identifying employers through contacts greatly increases your chances of getting an interview.
 Acquaint yourself with professionals in your field or target organizations.
 Make a list of family members, friends, classmates, professors, and connect with them on LinkedIn.
 See who they know.

 Use the strong Oregon Tech alumni network.
-There are currently over 8,400 students and alumni on LinkedIn, and many alumni are very happy to help recent grads with information and leads.
+There are currently 790 students and 16,361 alumni on LinkedIn, and many alumni are very happy to help recent grads with information and leads.

 Employers spend a lot of time on the Careers or Work for Us section of their websites (link is sometimes hidden at the bottom of the page), and want to hire employees who are enthusiastic about working for them.
 See what they have to say about working there, review posted openings, and when applying tell them you saw it on their website.

 Are any of your LinkedIn or other contacts connected to your target firms?
 If so, request a referral from your contact so that you can set up an informational interview to find out more about the firm.
 Under no circumstances ask for a job during these brief chats, you are just there for information.